 Statements of fiduciary net position - This statement presents information regarding the Plan's assets, liabilities, and resulting net position restricted for participants and operations.
-This statement reflects the Plan's investments at fair value along with cash and cash equivalents and receivables less liabilities at June 30, 2020 and 2019.
+This statement reflects the Plan's investments at fair value and contract value along with cash and cash equivalents and receivables less liabilities at June 30, 2021 and 2020.

-Statements of changes in fiduciary net position - This statement presents how the Plan's net position restricted for participants and operations changed during the years ended June 30, 2020 and 2019.
+Statements of changes in fiduciary net position - This statement presents how the Plan's net position restricted for participants and operations changed during the years ended June 30, 2021 and 2020.
 This statement presents contributions and net investment income during the period.
-Deductions for benefits paid, purchases of annuity contracts, and administrative expenses are also presented.
+Deductions for benefits paid to participants and purchases of annuity contracts, and administrative expenses are also presented.

-The above statements represent resources available for investment and payment of benefits and expenses as of June 30, 2020 and 2019 and the sources and uses of those funds during the years ended June 30, 2020 and 2019.
+The above statements represent resources available for investment and payment of benefits and expenses as of June 30, 2021 and 2020, and the sources and uses of those funds during the years ended June 30, 2021 and 2020.